• Solutions

 • Operational consistency across regions

-• A Gulf-based logistics firm used an HRIS to standardize job roles, leave policies, and payroll systems across the UAE and Saudi Arabia.
+• A Gulf-based logistics firm used an HRIS to standardize job roles, leave policies, and payroll automation systems across the UAE and Saudi Arabia.
 HR tasks that once took 5 people for 3 days now take 1-person only 4 hours.

 • Reduced compliance exposure